OpenRockets/web-dev-error-solutions/errors/css/creating-a-css-only-expanding-card-with-a-subtle-animation/README.md

+# 🐞 Creating a CSS-only Expanding Card with a subtle animation

 This document details the creation of an expanding card using only CSS.
 The card expands smoothly on hover, revealing more content.
 This effect leverages CSS transitions and transforms for a polished, interactive experience.
 We'll be using plain CSS3; no frameworks like Tailwind are needed.